You have turned-in this assignment. You can review the lesson and see your previous answers.

 And finally, lead oxide plus nitric acid makes lead nitrate and water.

-So was it hydrochloric acid, sulfuric acid, sulphate acid, on nitric acid?
-Pause the video, select one of those, then press play and I'll tell you if you're right or not.
+Pause the video, select one of those, then press play, and I'll tell you if you're right or not.

-So, well done if you got that one correct.
+So well done if you got that one correct.

-What type of reaction takes place between metal oxides and acids?
-Is it an oxidation reaction, an acidification reaction, or is it a neutralisation reaction?
 Pause the video, pick one of those, press play, and I'll tell you if you're right.

-Well done if you said neutralisation.
+Well done if you said neutralization.

-So it would be a neutralisation reaction.
+So it would be a neutralization reaction.

-Well done if you got that one correct.
+Well done if got that one correct.

-So what we're going to do now is we're going to carry out an experiment.
+So what we're going to do now is we're going to carry out an experiment, and there's three parts to this experiment.

-The second part we're going to carry out filtration.
+The second part, we're going to carry out filtration.

 So we're going to filter to remove the excess insoluble base.